Tree Identification Cottonwood Trees Poplar Family Nature Guide

 If you want to identify a cottonwood tree in the field, you need to know what to look for.
 The leaves, bark, buds, and seeds each tell a different part of the story, and cottonwoods look quite different depending on their age and the season you find them.

-To identify a cottonwood tree, look for a large tree near water with triangular, coarsely toothed leaves on flat stems that flutter in the breeze.
-Mature trees have deeply furrowed, grayish-brown bark.
+To identify a cottonwood tree, look for a large tree near water with triangular leaves on flattened stems that flutter in the breeze.
+Mature trees have deeply furrowed, gray bark.
 Female trees release fluffy white seeds in late spring.
-Habitat, leaf shape, and bark texture together make cottonwood one of North America’s more straightforward trees to ID.
+Leaf shape, bark texture, and riparian habitat together make cottonwood one of North America’s more straightforward trees to ID.

 Cottonwood trees (Populus species) are among the most reliably identified riparian trees in North America.
-The 3 features that consistently separate cottonwood from similar species are leaf shape, petiole structure, and habitat.
-Cottonwood leaves are distinctly triangular with coarsely toothed margins and flattened petioles that cause the leaves to flutter in light wind.
+The features that consistently separate a cottonwood tree from similar species are leaf shape, petiole structure, and habitat.
+Cottonwood leaves are distinctly triangular with coarsely toothed margins and flattened petioles that make the leaves flutter in light wind.
 The bark on mature trees is thick, deeply furrowed, and ash-gray with interlacing ridges, distinctly different from the smooth, white-patched bark of sycamore or the greenish bark of young box elder.
 Cottonwoods grow almost exclusively in riparian zones: riverbanks, floodplain forests, and stream corridors.
-Finding a large tree with these leaf and bark characteristics within 100 feet of a water source narrows identification to cottonwood with high confidence.
-The distinctive cottony seed release from female trees in May and June, and the sticky, resinous fragrance of spring buds, are additional confirmation.
+Finding a large tree with these leaf and bark characteristics within 100 feet of a water source narrows identification to a cottonwood with high confidence.
+The cottony seed release from female trees in May and June, plus the sticky, resinous smell of the spring buds, are extra confirmation.

 The 4 Main Cottonwood Species in North America